google/u2f-ref-code/u2f-chrome-extension/README.md

 ## Communicating with the extension

-The simplest way for web pages to talk to the extension is to load the script ``chrome-extension://pfboblefjcgdjicmnffhdgionmgcdmne/u2f-api.js``.
-This installs a namespace ``u2f`` as described in U2F JavaScript API draft sent to the mailing list.
-If you are willing to load this script in your pages, you can safely skip the remainder of this section.

-The U2F JavaScript API draft also describes how websites can talk directly to the extension via a [MessagePort][messageport], in cases where they do not whish to load a script from the extension.
+The U2F JavaScript API draft describes how websites can talk directly to the extension via a [MessagePort][messageport], in cases where they do not whish to load a script from the extension.
 How a port to this extension is obtained depends on whether the source origin is whitelisted as *externally